Educator Conduct Glossary

 Disciplinary action – ORC 3319.31 grants the State Board of Education (SBOE) authority to deny an application for a teaching license or to suspend, limit, or revoke an existing teaching license.
 The grounds for the SBOE to pursue disciplinary action are listed in 3319.31.
 There are several types of disciplinary actions that the SBOE can pursue to eliminate unprofessional conduct from the teaching profession.
 The SBOE can issue a warning letter, a letter of reprimand/admonishment, negotiate a consent agreement, or initiate formal disciplinary proceedings.
 The disciplinary action pursued is based upon the nature of the allegations/criminal conviction and the information gathered during an investigation.

-Letter of admonishment – a severe, formal or official written rebuke intended to correct misconduct or critically caution against misconduct.
+- Letter of admonishment – a severe, formal or official written rebuke intended to correct misconduct or critically caution against misconduct.
 A copy of the letter will be placed in the Department of Education’s file.
-The license holder may respond in writing to the letter within 30 days of receipt of the letter and the response will also be placed in the Department’s file.
 OAC 3301-73-22(C)

 Consent agreement – (ORC 3319.311(D) – a contract between an educator/pre-service educator who is subject to discipline under ORC 3319.31 and the SBOE.
 The purpose of a consent agreement is to formulate a mutually agreeable disposition of a disciplinary matter without going through a formal administrative hearing.
 The consent agreement establishes the terms and conditions upon which the educator/pre-service educator’s disciplinary matter will be resolved.
 The terms may include periodic reports from the employing school district regarding professional conduct of an educator, completion of continuing education classes, random drug screenings, community service, or a period of time that the license is suspended.
 For specific terms of a consent agreement, see OAC 3301-73-23(A)